rontarrant/gtkDcoding/docs/_posts/2019-08-20-0063-cairo-vii-draw-save-images.md

 I haven’t bothered with width and height variables here because these examples all save the entire `DrawingArea` and so we use the `width` and `height` fields from the `GtkAllocation` as we’ll see in a moment.

-The constructor is so mundane as to warrant skipping in this discussion… so we shall.
+The constructor is so mundane as to warrant skipping in this discussion... so we shall.

 As for the callback, we’ll leave out the drawing bit and go right for the meat: